President Obama Declares September ‘National Alcohol and Drug Addiction Recovery Month’

 National Recovery Awareness Month generates publicity, and allows more people to receive education about both the need and the possibilities of recovery.
 It can thus be a very important time for people interested in recovery.
 The website http://www.recoverymonth.gov/ draws attention to these resources, as does the 865 scheduled community events, all dedicated to education and outreach of recovery possibilities.

-The recovery month website can offer help if you want to get involved, on this page offering resources related to fundraising and planning an event that can draw attention to issues of recovery, or work together to meet people’s and communities’ need for recovery.
+The recovery month website can offer help if you want to get involved, on offering resources related to fundraising and planning an event that can draw attention to issues of recovery, or work together to meet people’s and communities’ need for recovery.
 Another option is to celebrate your own personal Month of Recovery, by sharing your own story, sensitively telling about your journey with recovery, and offering to listen to someone else.

 We still have a long way to go in building a culture that can communicate openly about the possibility of hope, and how people with addictions are not moral failures, but rather, people with an illness who deserve whatever it takes to get sober.
 This huge government response and awareness campaign is an important step in the right direction.
 However, an impersonal ad or community event is not going to have the same impact with a friend or loved one as much as sharing your own story, and letting them know that options of help are available for them as well.
 This is how we can all join in the important work to "Speak Up" and "Reach Out."